Dads Play an Important Role in Breastfeeding

 Some fathers think they may feel left out if their partner breastfeeds the new baby.
 But there are many ways you can help your partner care for your baby.

 - Help limit the number of visitors and visiting time.
 New moms do need plenty of rest!

 - Bathe and dress your baby.
 Change his diapers.
 Sing and talk to your baby.
 If you see the baby searching for mom’s breast, sucking his fist, or making sucking noises, take him to mom for a feeding.
 Cuddle her while she feeds the baby.

 It takes time for mom to learn how to breastfeed.

-If your partner is uncomfortable or has pain, it may be because the baby is not latching on correctly or because she is engorged.
+If your partner is uncomfortable or has pain, it may be because the baby is not latching on correctly or because her breasts are engorged.
 Many new mothers need help in the beginning.
-Contact a WIC breastfeeding counselor who can help her stay on track.
+Contact the TN Breastfeeding Hotline (855-4BFMOMS) or a WIC breastfeeding counselor who can help her stay on track.

 Take the baby to mom when she is ready to feed.
 Look at your baby’s tiny fist and remember: that is about the same size as his or her stomach!
 The baby will need to nurse often, every 1½ to 3 hours, around the clock.

 Mom’s early milk, called colostrum, is there from the beginning and is the only food the baby needs.
 Colostrum’s special role is to help your newborn stay healthy.
-It is filled with important vitamins, minerals, proteins, and immunities.
+It is filled with important vitamins, minerals, proteins, and antibodies to protect against infection.
 Between the third and fifth days after birth, mom will start to feel fullness in her breasts, indicating her milk has come in.